sparkfun/SparkFun_Qwiic_Navigation_Switch/docs/hardware_overview.md

 The back of the board includes jumpers to configure the board.

 * **PWR** &mdash; By default, the power jumper connects the LED to the output's 3.3V pin.
 Cutting this trace disables the LED.
 * **7** &mdash; By default, this jumper is closed.
 Cutting this jumper will disconnect GPIO7 and the red channel from the RGB LED.
-Once disabled, GPIO7 is available for users that want to connect them to some other input.
+Once disabled, GPIO7 is available for users that want to connect them to some other input/output.
 * **6** &mdash; By default, this jumper is closed.
 Cutting this jumper will disconnect GPIO6 and the green channel from the RGB LED.
-Once disabled, GPIO6 is available for users that want to connect them to some other input.
+Once disabled, GPIO6 is available for users that want to connect them to some other input/output.
 * **5** &mdash; By default, this jumper is closed.
 Cutting this jumper will disconnect GPIO5 and the blue channel from the RGB LED.
-Once disabled, GPIO5 is available for users that want to connect them to some other input.
+Once disabled, GPIO5 is available for users that want to connect them to some other input/output.
 * **I<sup>2</sup>C** &mdash; By default, this three-pad jumper is closed.
 The three way jumper labeled I<sup>2</sup>C connects 3.3V to two 2.2k&ohm; pull-up resistors and to the I<sup>2</sup>C data and clock lines.
 If multiple devices are connected to the bus with the pull-up resistors enabled, the parallel equivalent resistance will create too strong of a pull-up for the bus to operate correctly.
 As a general rule of thumb, [disable all but one pair of pull-up resistors](https://learn.sparkfun.com/tutorials/i2c/all#i2c-at-the-hardware-level) if multiple devices are connected to the bus.
 * **ADR**  &mdash; By default, the three jumpers **0**, **1**, and **2** are open.
 These set the I<sup>2</sup>C address of the Qwiic Navigation Switch.
 Adding a solder blob will close the jumper and set the jumper as a `1`.
 Below shows the table needed to configure the three jumpers to achieve the desired I<sup>2</sup>C address.
 <div style="text-align: center;">